Russell-Pollari/stripe2qbo/README.md

 **Import your Stripe transactions into Quick Books Online.**

-Connect your accounts, define your sync settings, and import your Stripe transactions into QBO with ease.
+Connect your accounts, define your sync settings, and import your Stripe transactions into QBO with a single click.

 ![screenshot](screenshot.png)

 I saved myself ~$100 USD/month by replacing some SaaS tools with this custom solution.
-I'm sharing it here in case it's useful to anyone else.
+Sharing it here in case it's useful to anyone else.

-Working on generalize/customize for others.
+Working on generalizing/customizing this so that it is valuable beyond my use cases.
 Issues, feature requests, and PRs welcome!

 ## Installation